 Is it a tiny Mini with no roof rack?
 Or have you got a huge truck?

-If you’ve gotten this far, some of you might be wondering what I think on the matter of which is better.
+If you’ve gotten this far, some of you might be wondering what I think on the matter of which is better: a canoe or kayak.
 And having spent a fair amount of time teaching and enjoying both canoeing and kayaking on flat lakes and whitewater rivers alike, I should be able to give a decisive answer.
 But unfortunately my answer is that it very much depends on you as a person, your setup in terms of practicality and convenience, and what you want to get out of your time on the water.

 My personal preference is canoeing.
 I LOVE being able to take as much stuff as I need on multi-day canoeing trips.
 I love sharing my canoe with other people, but I equally enjoy the serenity of time on the water on my own.
 I like how paddling a canoe is more of an art than the science of paddling a kayak, and I feel much safer in a canoe on moving water than I do in a kayak wearing a spray deck.
 I like to be able to adjust my position in the boat frequently; to stand up and stretch if I need to, to lay back and enjoy the sun – if it’s out.
 And having everything I need within convenient and easy reach is really appealing.

 Whatever you choose to float around on in your spare time, may you wholeheartedly embrace all that drew you to the water in the first place.
 Enjoy it safely, freely and with respect.
 And remember, only enter into the canoe vs kayak argument once you’ve tried and tested both.